MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 -   SQL Server 2014 or above backup issues:

-    -   SQL server 2014 added a new feature to create a [database for on-premises SQL Server in Windows Azure Blob storage](/sql/relational-databases/databases/sql-server-data-files-in-microsoft-azure).
-DPM cannot be used to protect this configuration.
+    -   SQL server 2014 added a new feature to create a [database for on-premises SQL Server in Microsoft Azure Blob storage](/sql/relational-databases/databases/sql-server-data-files-in-microsoft-azure).
+DPM can't be used to protect this configuration.

     -   There are some known issues with *Prefer secondary* backup preference for the SQL AlwaysOn option.
 DPM always takes a backup from secondary; if no secondary can be found, then the backup fails.